Last updated: November 2021

 - flashbacks during which the patient “relives” parts of the traumatic scene.

 The patient tries to avoid:

-Constant state of alert, exaggerated startle response, anxiety, insomnia, poor concentration.
-The patient may develop somatic symptoms such as hypertension, sweating, shaking, tachycardia, headache, etc.).
+Hypervigilance (constant state of alert), exaggerated startle reaction, anxiety, insomnia, poor concentration; sometimes somatic symptoms (sweating, shaking, tachycardia, headache, etc.).

 Re-experiencing is highly distressing and causes disorders that may worsen over time; people isolate themselves, behave differently, stop fulfilling their family/social obligations, and experience diffuse pain and mental exhaustion.